luistar/unina-thesis-template/README.md

 ## Features
 * Nice front page(s) with the [unina-frontespizio](https://github.com/luistar/unina-frontespizio) package;
-* Many different typefaces to chose from by just selecting the corresponding documentclass option (see thesis.tex);
+* Many different typefaces to chose from by just selecting the corresponding documentclass option (see [thesis.tex](thesis.tex));
 * Optional inline table of contents at the beginning of each chapter with the custom `\inlineminitoc` command;
 * Custom `\unnumberedchapter{},\unnumberedsection{}` commands to help add unnumbered chapters/sections to the TOC (see introduction and conclusions);
 * Custom stylings for consistent (booktabs) tables, algorithms, and (lst)listings;
 * Custom chapter heading;
-* Built-in utilities such as the `uninadraft` option, which print lines numbers to help revisions, and the `uninatodo` macro, to help write margin todo notes.
+* Built-in utilities such as the `uninadraft` option, which prints lines numbers to help revisions, and the `uninatodo` macro, which can help you write margin todo notes (an example is provided in [thesis.pdf](thesis.pdf)).
 ## Screenshots
 ![title frame](/screenshots/front-page.png)      | ![simple frame](/screenshots/front-page-inner.png) | ![title frame](/screenshots/chapter.png)
 --------------------------------------------|-------------------------------------------|------------------------------------------